Blog | Personal Finance

 meet your own rich dad - start your quiz now

-According to 2016 NerdWallet statistics, the average American household carries $16,061 in credit card debt, and just like many Americans who face seemingly insurmountable bad debt, they too, had major debt after Robert’s velcro-wallet business failed.
+According to News Nation, the average American household carries approximately $8,500; and just like many Americans who face seemingly insurmountable bad debt, both Robert and Kim Kiyosaki also had major debt after Robert’s velcro-wallet business failed.

-In 1985, Robert and I had a great deal of bad debt.
-And even though we kept making payments every month we never seemed to make a dent in the amount we owed.
-Each month we paid a little over the minimum on each one of our credit cards as well as on our car loan.
-Obviously there had to be a better way to get ourselves out from under our creditors.
-And sure enough there was.
+In 1985, Robert and Kim had a great deal of bad debt.
+And even though they kept making payments every month, they never seemed to make a dent in the amount owed.
+Each month, they paid a little over the minimum on each one of their credit cards and car loan.
+But deep down, they knew there had to be a better way to get themselves out from under their creditors.
+And sure enough, there was.

 While Robert and Kim enjoy tremendous financial success now, they too have experienced their share of tough times.
 Kim wrote about their steps for getting out of bad debt here.